tdebella/e-cart/README.md

 - I used hooks for the state management, and Firebase for the authentication.

-- The e-cart a shopping cart built using
+- The e-cart shopping cart built using Semantic HTML5, ReactJS and TypeScript

-  - ReactJS
-  - TypeScript
-  - Semantic HTML5
-  - Bootstrap, react-bootstrap
+  -  styling: Bootstrap, react-bootstrap
-  - React Router
-  - [React Hooks]
+  -  routing across pages: react-router-dom
+  -  stae management: react-hooks
-  - Firebase (firestore, authentication)
+  -  authentication and db: firebase (firestore, authentication)
-  - AWS Amplify for hosting/deployment
+  -  Deployment/hosting: AWS Amplify

 - Lessons learned:
   - I conducted research and picked technologies to build the e-commerce website with React and typeScript.